NetArena: Dynamic Benchmarks for AI Agents in Network Automation

 This formulation decouples final correctness from per-step safety, enabling fine-grained evaluation of agent behavior throughout the execution.

-\item \textit{Efficiency.} Efficiency captures how quickly and compactly an agent completes the task.
-We track both the number of interaction steps and the total resolution time.
-This includes how many commands the agent issues and the end-to-end latency from query issuance to task completion.
-Efficient agents are those who solve tasks in fewer steps with minimal overhead, especially critical in time-sensitive scenarios such as failure recovery. \end{itemize}
+\item \textit{Latency.} Latency captures how quickly and compactly an agent completes the task.
+We track how many commands the agent issues and the end-to-end latency from query issuance to task completion.
+Efficient agents solve tasks with fewer commands and minimal latency, which is especially critical in time-sensitive scenarios like failure recovery.